-Amy Florence Moseley, born in London in 1989, works predominantly in the medium of oil painting.
-Moseley trained at the Chelsea College of Arts, London, in 2007 before moving to Florence in 2008 to train at a private Atelier, that teaches a technique which stems from the early Renaissance.
+Amy Florence, born in London in 1989, works predominantly in the medium of oil painting.
+Florence trained at the Chelsea College of Arts, London, in 2007 before moving to Florence in 2008 to train at a private Atelier, that teaches a technique which stems from the early Renaissance.
 She began teaching at the Atelier in her second year, remaining there until 2013.

 She now has a private studio in the historic centre of Florence, where she works exclusively from life under natural light.

 Minimum enrollment requirement for all studio workshops is 5.
 Students will be notified if this number is not reached 60 days before the first day of class.
 At that time, they will be given the choice of either enrolling in another workshop, availability permitting, or having their payment refunded.
 Students may continue to apply to workshops even after the deadline and through the first day of the course.

 The Florence Academy of Art reserves the right to substitute instructors of any course at the last minute or during the session.
 Once you apply and are accepted, you will receive an acceptance packet via email with information on housing, materials and payment of the non-refundable deposit due immediately to hold your place.
 The balance must be received on June 1.
 No refunds will be given for cancellation after payment of the balance.